Swiss Market Index: Milestones

 The following table shows historic milestones of the Swiss Market Index.
-Latest seen values are not final: italic indicates that the value may be seen again if the bear market persists; parentheses indicate that the value will be seen again if we reenter a bull market (previous peak reached again); Other values may be seen again in case of a crash (assuming a threshold of -50%).
+Latest seen values are not final: parentheses indicate that the value can be seen again while the bull market persists; italic indicates that the value will be seen again if we reenter a bear market (markets drop by 20%); Other values may be seen again in case of a crash (assuming a threshold of -50%).

 To keep the scale logarithmic, it uses increments similar to exchange ticks: 1 between 5 and 10, 2 between 10 and 20, 5 between 20 and 50, 10 between 50 and 100, etc.